This is an introductory programming course designed specifically for

 Decoding Questions: You will be given a piece of Python code and you

 have to figure out what it does.
-You will be asked a few questions to

 Assignments